influxdata/influxdb/continuous_queryies.md

 ## Definition of Continuous Queries

-Continuous queries serve two purposes in InfluxDB: denormalizing data into many series or into a single series and aggregating and downsampling data.
-We refer to these as `fan-out`, `fan-in`, or `aggregation`.
+Continuous queries serve two purposes in InfluxDB:

+1. Combining many series into a single series (i.e. removing 1 or more tag dimensions to make queries more efficient)
+2. Aggregating and downsampling series

+The purpose of both types of continuous queries is to duplicate or downsample data automatically in the background to make querying thier results fast and efficient.
+Think of them as another way to create indexes on data.

 Before we get to the continuous query examples, we need to define the `INTO` syntax of queries.

 ### INTO